fenago/snowflake-intro/lab_snowflake_sql_api/getting_started_snowflake_sql_api.md

 ## Retrieving the Results

-If you [submit a SQL statement for execution](https://docs.snowflake.com/en/developer-guide/sql-api/guide.html#label-sql-api-executing-multiple-statements) or [check the status of statement execution](https://docs.snowflake.com/en/developer-guide/sql-api/guide.html#checking-the-status-of-the-statement-execution-and-retrieving-the-data), Snowflake returns a [ResultSet](https://docs.snowflake.com/en/developer-guide/sql-api/guide.html#checking-the-status-of-the-statement-execution-and-retrieving-the-data) object in the body of the response if the statement was executed successfully.
+If you [submit a SQL statement for execution] or [check the status of statement execution], Snowflake returns a [ResultSet] object in the body of the response if the statement was executed successfully.

 The following is an example of a `ResultSet` object that is returned for a query, truncated for brevity.